 I recently learned that you can highlight Hugo template code blocks by specifying go-html-template after the opening backticks.

-So the opening backticks look like this:
+So the opening backticks in a Markdown file look like this:

-It makes a huge difference when highlighting Hugo template code blocks.
-I was previously using html and it wasn’t as good.
+```go-html-templateIt makes a huge difference when highlighting Hugo template code blocks.
+I was previously using html for syntax highlighting and it wasn’t as good.

 For example, here is some HTML + Hugo templating stuff being highlighted with html: